She's just five minutes into playing the Numbaroll place value game, and she feels like she's just won the lottery.

 - Use the Numbaroll score sheet

 Print out the score sheet for the Numbaroll place value game to make it easier to line numbers up correctly and add scores.

-To read big numbers, kids actually need to remember just two things:
+In order to read big numbers, kids need to know three things:

 --> Large numbers are grouped by hundreds.
 If the number 245 is placed between commas, it will always be read as "two hundred forty-five", no matter where in a number it is.

 --> Read the number groups between the commas AND "read" the commas.
 The commas are read as: thousand, million, and billion, from right to left (starting at the end of the number).